-DTX Launch Detroit is a 10-week summer accelerator for college students and recent graduates aspiring to launch a technology startup.
-Participants will receive an stipend of $2,500 per individual (up to $7,500 per venture team) to test out their entrepreneurial dreams.
+DTX Launch Detroit is an intensive 10-week summer accelerator for college students and recent graduates aspiring to launch a technology startup.
+Participants will receive a stipend of $2,500 per individual (up to $7,500 per venture team) to test out their entrepreneurial dreams.

 The program covers

-Launch Detroit’s curriculum is based on The Startup Owner’s Manual, a step-by-step business development guide written by famed serial entrepreneurs Steve Blank and Bob Dorf.
+Launch Detroit follows the Lean Startup approach, a step-by-step business development method popularized by famed serial entrepreneurs Steve Blank and Bob Dorf.
 Enrolled teams will be given extensive assignments in preparation for weekly workshops.
 They also will be directed to get out of the building and talk to potential customers to test their various hypotheses.
 The curriculum is augmented with guest speakers, business coaches and mentors, as teams attempt to validate their value proposition and business models.
 Other components include meet-and-greets with experienced entrepreneurs and tech start-up founders.
 The program will culminate in a showcase day, giving participants the opportunity to make a pitch to potential strategic partners, advisers and investors.

-Applications for the summer 2015 session are now closed.
+Applications for the summer 2016 session are open!
+Click here to apply.